LunNova/Blog/content/articles/stable-diffusion-training.md

 This is a living document which I am using to keep track of my findings during development.
 It is less organized than a typical blog post, and full of TODO and FIXME notes.

+Repositories referenced by this post:

+- Containers, launcher, and dataloader - https://github.com/LunNova/translunar-diffusion
+- Base stable diffusion with optimizations for training - https://github.com/LunNova/InvokeAI-nyoom

+Clone "translunar-diffusion" as a dir called "lun" inside the other one.
+It's also compatible with other SD forks, which is why it's separate.

 ----

 Stable diffusion is an awesome txt2img model.
 Let's get it ready to train.